Zimbabwe national cricket team: 2022–2023: the redemption, 2022 World Cup qualifier success, first ever win on Australian soil and T20 World Cup

 Zimbabwe qualified for the Super 12 of the 2022 T20 World Cup after victory over Scotland and Ireland and a loss to the West Indies.
-The first game of the Super 12 was a no result against neighbhours South Africa.
+The first game of the Super 12 was a no result against neighbours South Africa.
 The second game brought about a famous 1 run win over Pakistan.

+2024: T20I world record

+On 23 October 2024, Zimbabwe set a world record for the highest score in a men's T20I with 344 for 4 against The Gambia, during the 2024 ICC Men's T20 World Cup Africa Sub-regional Qualifier B tournament in Kenya.
+The innings included Sikandar Raza becoming the first Zimbabwe player to score a T20I century, making 133 not out off 43 balls.

 International grounds

 Current squad

 This is a list of players who have played for Zimbabwe in the past 12 months or have been named in the recent Test, ODI or T20I squad.
 Uncapped players are listed in italics.
-Updated on 12 February 2023.
+Updated on 30 July 2025.